Make goal-setting an ongoing practice.

-No matter what your job description says, your job is really all about making your manager’s life easier.
-I have never viewed that as a negative thing, but more of an opportunity to be of service.
+No matter what your job description says, your job is really all about making your manager's life easier.
+Think of it as an opportunity to be of service.
 Having a frank conversation about how you can support your boss will go a long way towards defining your workplace goals.

-3. Focus on what you can control, have a plan for the rest.
+3. Focus on what you can control and have a plan for the rest

 For every workplace goal, there are factors you can control and factors that are out of your hands.
 Be clear on the distinction, and have a plan for what to do if the out-of-your-control factors don't line up.

 What is your ideal next professional role?
 What qualifications and skills do you need to qualify?
-What success stories under your belt will make you a suitable and impressive candidate?
+Which success stories will make you a suitable and impressive candidate?
 Line up your personal goals for work in a way that allows you to gather those accomplishments and learn the skills.

-5. Go beyond immediate tasks to the big-picture.
+5. Go beyond immediate tasks and think of the big picture

 Your growth as a professional is bigger than productivity and proficiency at your desk!
 Career progression often requires a broad scope of skills and experiences.
 Add professional seminars and other educational opportunities to your goal list, because continued learning is critical to your ability to expand your responsibilities and get promoted.